 What does a risk-taking culture entail?

 To give you a picture, an organization has a risk-taking culture when its employees understand the dangers of each situation and act on carefully calculated risks.
 When they consistently make appropriate decisions and embody the risk-taking culture you have instilled in them over time, then they can ripe the benefits of taking risks in business.

 To assess whether your organization manages risk efficiently, you need to evaluate how your employees react under stress.
-Evaluate your current risk management strategy and tweak whatever procedure/attitude you feel doesn’t reflect or facilitate your goals as a company.
+Evaluate your current risk management strategy and tweak whatever procedure/attitude you feel doesn’t reflect or facilitate your company’s goals.
 It is also important to look back on your mistakes and learn from them as much as possible.
 It’s inevitable to make new ones in the future, but repeating old ones can be avoided.

 Which risk is “good” or “bad”?